Skip to main content

 Your Explicit Rights beyond Confidentiality

 The EEOC’s rules grant you rights that extend beyond passive protection.
 An employer cannot condition your participation in a wellness program, or your receipt of an incentive, on your agreement to the sale, exchange, or transfer of your medical information.
-This is a critical provision that prevents your from being commercialized or shared with data brokers.
+This is a critical provision that prevents your health data from being commercialized or shared with data brokers.

 Your information is not a commodity.
 It is a private record, and its use is strictly limited to the administration of the wellness program.